AGasconAfriat/scp_data-analysis/README.md

 python <path>/<filename>
 ```

-## Running the Scripts and Accessing the Dashboard
+## Accessing the Dashboard

-TODO

-First, run `step1_get_stats.py`.
-WebDriver will open and close multiple webpages displaying PWHL player statistics.
-Wait for the script to end.
-It will output "Step 1 complete."

-**NOTE 1**: It is normal for the script to take a while as it needs to open a large number of webpages (46 at time of writing), waiting for each to load the table, then scraping the data.

-**NOTE 2**: You may see a list of WebDriver-related warnings and errors in the console.
-They should not prevent the script from completing.

-Then, run `step2_run_dashboard.py`.
+Run `dashboard.py`.
 Its output should specify which port it is running on.

 Example with port 8050: